Fighting Cold Sores With Food

 Broccoli and Cabbage

-Even if they’re not on your list of favorite foods, broccoli, Brussels sprouts and cabbage all contain a compound called Indole-3-carbinol.
+Even if they’re not on your list of favourite foods, broccoli, Brussels sprouts and cabbage all contain a compound called Indole-3-carbinol.
 Preliminary research indicates this compound can inhibit replication of the herpes virus.

 Tossing together some cole slaw with cabbage and lysine-rich apples could double your protection against a cold sore outbreak.